seasonsOfTheSun/svgassembler/README.md

 plot.append(example_subplot2)
 ```

-Adjust the size and position of your subplots to taste.
+Adjust the size and position (in that order) of your subplots to taste.

 ```
 example_subplot1.scale(0.1)